Cutoff Man

 Also known as: cutoff position, cutting the throw

-The cutoff man is the infielder who positions in a direct line between an outfielder and the base being defended, ready to intercept — or "cut" — the throw and redirect it if the original target is no longer the best play.
+The cutoff man is the infielder who sets up in a direct line between an outfielder and the base under threat, ready to intercept the ball and redirect it if the original target is no longer the best play.

-With the tying run on second, the first baseman moved into cutoff position on the throw home, ready to redirect it to third if the trailing runner tried to take an extra base.
+With the tying run on second, the first baseman stepped into the lane on the play at the plate, ready to redirect to third if the trailing runner tried to take an extra base.

 Why it matters

-Correct cutoff positioning turns a single defender into insurance against both an inaccurate outfield throw and an aggressive baserunner, without slowing down the primary play.
+Correct positioning turns one defender into insurance against both a wild arm and an aggressive baserunner, without slowing the primary play down.

 Common mistakes

-• Standing directly on the throwing line rather than slightly off it, blocking the catcher or infielder's view of the throw
+- Standing directly on the line rather than slightly off it, blocking the catcher's view of the incoming ball

-• Positioning too close to the outfielder or too close to the target base instead of at the correct distance for the situation
+- Setting up too near the outfielder or too near the target base instead of at the right depth for the situation

 Frequently asked questions

-Typically the first baseman or pitcher, depending on team positioning rules, since they can get into the throwing lane between the outfielder and home plate quickly.
+Typically the first baseman, depending on the team's system, since he can reach the lane between the outfielder and home quickly.
+At the same time, the middle infielders cover the bases behind the play.

 Related guides & benchmarks